 Hard water tends to cause shampoo and soap residue to remain on your hair and scalp.
 Softened water on the other hand is known to produce shiny, silkier hair with no soap or shampoo residue remaining.
 The softer water may give the effect of thinner hair simply because your hair lies differently than it would after being washed with hard water that retains some of the shampoo or soap.

 On its own, soft water will not promote hair loss.
-There is however research evidenceOpens in a new tab. to suggest that hard water can negatively impact hair dullness and contribute to more hair breakage.
+There is however research evidence to suggest that hard water can negatively impact hair dullness and contribute to more hair breakage.

 Is soft water bad for plumbing?